deliverists/emailcollect/clients/README.md

  * register site:
    * auth'd endpoint - check serverless -stack site for 1 way of doing this
  * code debt:
+   * update to react native that bundles react 16.2 and use fragments in place of some pointless views
+   * understand the touchableopacity component attribute on Link (removed because in web it created a prop warning for <a>)
    * bring in TypeScript
    * move all forms to controlled - all the ui state in mobx
    * ditch react router/navigation for mobx routing